 An important factor to note is that while BMI is deemed as the ideal body weight calculator and can very be used to determine the ideal weight for a 65 year old man, not everyone agrees with it.
 In recent years, some in the scientific community have deemed this weight calculator as wrong and misleading.

-They have said that it is not as accurate as we think because while it takes into account an individual’s age and height, it does not account for gender, race, overall body composition, bone density, and muscle mass.
-This method of calculating body fat content has also been accused of exaggerating thinness in short people and fatness in tall people (12).
+They have said that it is not as accurate a predictor of disease and mortality risk as we think because while it takes into account an individual’s weight and height, it does not account for age, gender, race, overall body composition, bone density, muscle mass, or metabolic health.
+This method of assessing body weight has also been accused of exaggerating thinness in short people and fatness in tall people (12).

 BetterMe app will kick you out of the mental funk, shake off your extra weight, rid you off you energy-zapping habits, and help you sculpt the body of your dreams.
 Intrigued?
 Hurry up and change your life for the better!

 Other Ways Of Determining Weight In Men And Women